Updated 10 October 2020.

 Don’t let the fact that you can’t save or invest BIG, or start to buy things your heart desires, stop you from making gradual adjustments in the direction of wealth and aligned behaviour towards money.
 As with anything in life, achieving huge results – the kind most people wouldn’t even dare to dream of – only starts with small actions that are taken consistently.

 What if you made a 0.01% adjustment each day in your actions around money, as well as in your thinking?The numbers don’t lie and change will obviously be made.
 Now imagine growing the percentage increments bit by bit – and you will make a difference to your life in the long-term.

 When you are wealthy, and feel a greater freedom with your finances, what will be different in your life, in your environment, and within you?

 This doesn’t mean you have to spend up and ‘act rich’!
-It’s about asking yourself what smaller things you can start with – many of which may cost nothing – allow you to feel abundant and proud of yourself.
+It’s about asking yourself what smaller things you can start with (many of which may cost nothing!).
+You must allow yourself to feel abundant and proud.

-7. Rewire Your Mind and Programme New Beliefs
+7. Rewire Your Mind and Program New Beliefs